vocdoni/docs/docs/architecture/general.md

 * Gateways are neutral/agnostic, since the cryptographic layer happens on the peer side.
 The only intent of a Gateway is about forwarding requests from clients that can't open a socket by themselves (typically web browsers).

 * Election processes are handled in a Proof-of-Authority Blockchain designed specifically and only for this aim

++ Voting privacy is achieved using zk-Snarks or Linkable Ring Signature